Kanak people: Nouméa Accord

 A subsequent agreement, the "Nouméa Accord", was signed between the FLNKS President and the French Government on 5 May 1998, allowing for a degree of autonomy to New Caledonia over a transition period of up to 20 years.
 A referendum for independence from France was held in 2018.
 Progressive changes that were expected of this agreement were in the local political control and structure; the Kanaks would have greater say over internal and regional affairs while France would retain sovereign rights including control over military and foreign affairs.
 In a speech made before the Fourth Commission of the United Nations on 10 October 2005, the FLNKS Vice President, Léopold Jorédié, urged the UN "to establish a monitoring and follow-up system for the previous contracts signed between multinationals and municipalities, by drawing on the initiatives of Global Witness and asking the UN to put in place an ad hoc commission in order to protect the wealth of New Caledonia, following the example of what was done for Congo."

 Present status

 The Caledonian Union, one of the political parties within the pro-independence FLNKS group had, in 2010, appealed for a national committee to evaluate progress and prepare New Caledonia for the change in leadership before the planned referendum in 2014.
 In this appeal, the UC also argued that, according to the Nouméa Accord, it was obligatory for the French government to train and build the capacity of Kanaks to be able to take over the government in 2014 and urged them to respond swiftly.
 In reality the referendum was delayed until 2018 and its result was to remain with France, by a 56% majority.
-Two repeat referendums were held in 2020, and 2021, in which voters rejected independence, despite protests by Kanaks.
+Two repeat referendums were held in 2020, and 2021, in which voters rejected independence.
+However, the latter referendum was boycotted by pro-independence Kanaks, leading to a highly skewed result.

+In May 2024, the French government moved to allow all French citizens the right to vote in New Caledonia after 10 years of residence there.
+This caused a widespread series of protests led by pro-independence Kanaks, and eventual rioting and looting.
+By late October, eleven Kanaks and two French police officers had died, while 169 people had been wounded and 2658 arrested.
+The French state was criticised for its repressive response to the protests.